pramnora/python/README.md

 **NOTE**: If you have Python 3.4 or above...; then, PIP is installed by default.

+UPDATE PIP

+C:\>python -m pip install --upgrade pip

+C:\Users\customer1>pip --version
+pip 20.1 from c:\users\customer1\appdata\local\programs\python\python38-32\lib\site-packages\pip (python 3.8)

 -----

+HOW TO FIND FURTHER PIP COMMANDS

+C:\>pip

+HOW TO CHECK WHICH SOFTWARE PACKAGES PIP HAS ALREADY INSTALLED

+C:\>pip list

-USE PIP TO INSTALL FURTHER PYTHON SOFTWARE PACKAGES
+HOW TO USE PIP TO INSTALL FURTHER PYTHON SOFTWARE PACKAGES

 C:\>pip install numpy